- Our readers reported some Windows Creators Update mouse issues such as cursor freezing.

-If you’ve experienced various mouse problems after installing Windows 10 Creators Update, you’re not alone. — this is actually a recurring issue for many users, ranging from minor lag to general unresponsiveness.
+If you’ve experienced various mouse problems after installing Windows 10 Creators Update, you’re not alone – this is a recurring issue for many users, ranging from minor lag to general unresponsiveness.

-How to fix mouse issues in Windows 10 Creators Update
+How do I fix mouse issues in Windows 10 Creators Update?

 - Wait for the troubleshooting process to complete then test your mouse.

-- If the issue is still present, unplug your mouse and then plug it back in.
+- If the issue is still present, unplug your mouse and plug it back in.

 Many users noticed that mouse problems in Creators Update are prevalent for NVIDIA drivers.
 Try installing the latest motherboard driver after you’ve upgraded your PC.
 You can manually download the available drivers for your NVIDIA computer from the company’s official website.